robinkiplangat/Metrrik/backend/README.md

-# Q-Sci Backend API
+# Metrrik Backend API

-A robust Express.js backend API for the Q-Sci construction management platform, built with TypeScript, MongoDB, and modern best practices.
+A robust Express.js backend API for the Metrrik construction management platform, built with TypeScript, MongoDB, and modern best practices.

 ## 🚀 Features